projectcalico/calico/_includes/content/reqs-sys.md

   > before installing {{site.prodname}}.
   {: .alert .alert-info}

-- If your Linux distribution distribution comes with installed Firewalld or another iptables manager it should be disabled.
+- If your Linux distribution comes with installed Firewalld or another iptables manager it should be disabled.
   These may interfere with rules added by {{site.prodname}} and result in unexpected behavior.

   > **Note**: